et1992s/London_Underground_Route_Planner/README.md

 Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 The Python code was written by Linda Xiao and Tom Cormen.

-This Python code is provided for your reference.
+This Python code is provided for your reference only for educational purposes.
 We wrote it to match the pseudocode in the book closely, but we have also varied from the implementation in the book as we saw fit.
 This Python code has been minimally tested.
 If you plan to use it in your own codebase, you